katyhuff/npre412/README.md

 If you have trouble, it may be due to the mybinder servers being overloaded.
-This is a fairly common occurance, because their servers are funded entirely by the academic budget of [Prof. Jeremy Freeman.](http://thefreemanlab.com/).
+This is a fairly common occurance, because their servers are funded entirely by the research budget of [Dr. Jeremy Freeman.](http://thefreemanlab.com/).
 You can find out the status of mybinder [on their status page](http://mybinder.org/status).